Line 130 – Retiring allowance (severance pay)

 Generally, the amounts should be shown on these slips:

 - a T4 Statement of Remuneration Paid (slip) in boxes 66 and 67; or

 - a T3, Statement of Trust Income Allocations and Designations (slip) in box 26.

 If your retiring allowance is shown on a T3, Statement of Trust Income Allocations and Designations (slip) details will be shown in box 47 and in the footnotes area of the slip.

-You may be able to contribute (transfer directly or indirectly) part or all of your retiring allowances to your registered retirement savings plan (RRSP) or registered pension plan (RPP).
+You may be able to contribute (transfer directly or indirectly) part or all of your retiring allowances to your registered retirement savings plan (RRSP), registered pension plan (RPP), pooled registered pension plan (PRPP), or specified pension plan (SPP).
 For more information, see Transferring retiring allowances (severance pay).

-Tax will not be withheld from the part of your retiring allowance that your employer transfers directly to your RRSP or your RPP.
+Tax will not be withheld from the part of your retiring allowance that your employer transfers directly to your RRSP, RPP, PRPP, or your SPP.

-Tax will be withheld from the portion of your retiring allowance that is not transferred directly to your RRSP or your RPP by your employer.
+Tax will be withheld from the portion of your retiring allowance that is not transferred directly to your RRSP, RPP, PRPP, or your SPP by your employer.

 You may be entitled to deduct legal fees you paid to collect or establish a right to a retiring allowance.
 For more information, see Line 232 – Legal fees.